Boris-Droz/PRODOM/README.md

 Getting started
 ----------------
+1. Tuto file contain a small description on the script and procedure to follow.
-1. Copy the folder EEM-PARAFAC and ML-script who contain script
+2. Copy the folder EEM-PARAFAC and ML-script who contain script
-2. Check out folder input for exemple of input
+3. Check out folder input for exemple of input
-3. Follow the instructions on each description of annoted script
+4. Follow the instructions on each description of annoted script

 How to cite
 -----------